spectre900/Msging/README.md

 # Msging : Flutter application for Messaging

 A Messaging Application Developed Using Flutter and Firebase.
+It supports user authentication, connecting with other users and direct messaging with connected users

 ## About: